ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     - The data file can include up to 32 fields per data source.
     - The data file can include up to five indexed columns per data source.
     - Data refresh for each data source can occur weekly (but not more often during preview).

+    For our example, we use a database called SampleDataStore.csv.
+This database includes columns, such as id, firstname, lastname, title, and so on.

 2. Set up a file in .xml format that represents the schema for your data file.
 Name this schema file `edm.xml`.
 As an example, the following .xml file defines the schema for our example *SampleDataStore* database.